The question you should be asking is: Why did I spend so much on brand name cartridges?

 Remanufactured ink or toner: An original name brand cartridge that has been professionally cleaned, refilled with similar quality ink, and then tested to make sure you get the same print quality as the original cartridge.

 LD Products is an online retailer that has been selling affordable remanufactured ink and toner cartridges for over twenty years, delivering comparable print quality and page yield similar to the name brand, for just a fraction the cost.
 In fact, you can save up to 80% off popular name brand cartridges when you print with an LD cartridge and all aftermarket cartridges come with a Lifetime Warranty!

 Where do remanufactured cartridges come from?

 Remanufactured inkjet and laser toner cartridges are commonly collected from community recycling programs and fundraising initiatives.
-Earth 911 is a great resource for locating recycling services in your area.
+When you print with a remanufactured ink cartridge, you are helping prevent one less cartridge from ending up in the landfill and also reducing your carbon footprint by keeping the recycled materials that make up the cartridge in your community.
+If you are interested in recycling your spent printer cartridges so they can be remanufactured, Earth 911 is a great resource for locating recycling services in your area.